 All your investments into Faircent are sent to your escrow account before being disbursed to borrowers.
 The funds in the escrow account are in your name, managed by an independent administrator, IDBI Trusteeship Services Limited (ITSL).
 Specifically:

 What is an escrow account?
 Why does Cube move money to my Faircent escrow account instead of just lending it to borrowers?

-The amount you invest in Faircent is spread out over multiple borrowers in such a way as to match the risk profile that you have selected.
+The amount you invest in Faircent is spread out over multiple borrowers in such a way as to match the risk profile that you have selected and create a diversified P2P portfolio for you.
 Therefore, they are disbursed as and when a borrower match is found, and when that borrower’s loan amount is fully funded by you and other lenders.
 This means your funds need a holding area during the time it takes to complete disbursement - that is your escrow account.
 Your loan repayments are also credited to your escrow account.